 - Diverticular bleeding – This occurs when one or more diverticula begin to bleed, causing a large amount of blood to appear in the stool.
 Typically bleeding will resolve on its own.

-- Diverticulitis – This is an infection and inflammation of one or more diverticula, which can occur suddenly and cause diarrhea, constipation, and painful cramps in the lower intestine.
+- Diverticulitis – This is an infection and inflammation of one or more diverticula, which can occur suddenly and cause diarrhea, constipation and painful cramps in the lower intestine.

 For those who do develop complications from diverticular disease, the physicians at Tampa General Hospital’s Endoscopy Center can help.
-Our team of specialists uses the latest advancements in diagnostic technologies to determine what complications from diverticular disease you are experiencing and at risk for, and then recommend and perform the non-surgical or surgical intervention that is most likely to result in a positive outcome.
+Our team of specialists uses the latest advancements in diagnostic technologies to determine what complications from diverticular disease you are experiencing and at risk for.
+We’ll then recommend and perform the non-surgical or surgical intervention that is most likely to result in a positive outcome.

 Because of our affiliation with the University of South Florida, Tampa General Hospital is an academic center at the forefront of advances in colorectal medicine and clinical trials.
 Our commitment to defining medicine and providing world-class care has helped us be recognized as one of America’s Best Hospitals for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery in 2020-21 by U.S. News & World Report.